 Stars of Tomorrow Flat Track Series is back for 2015, following the success of this exciting new amateur series last year.
 The racers loved it.
 The fans loved it.
 And the clubs were excited to help promote the series.
-Stay tuned for a dedicated page listing the 2015 schedule with dates and location of the nine events.
+Click Here to go to a listing of the 2015 schedule with dates and location of all nine events.

 All of the scheduled events for 2014 are complete.
 Mother nature tossed us a couple of curve balls our way year, in the form of heavy rains.
 PMC had to cancel the Stars of Tomorrow & Heroes of Today TT races schedule for Sunday, July 13, due to heavy rains just days before the event.
 This was very disappointing on a number of levels.
 One, this event was PMC’s schedule stop in the Stars of Tomorrow Flat Track Series, a new program focused on District 17 Amateur Flat Track racing.
 Our July event was also a tribute to war veterans; our Heroes of Today.
 To make matters worse, the rescheduled date of Sunday, August 24, was also rained out due to a really gully washer on Saturday, August 23.

 The Budweiser / AMA Pro Grand National Championship TT race on August was a success.
 Attendance was good despite a cloudy sky in the morning.
 Race fans who came to the event, saw some very good racing action in both Pro Singles and Expert Singles.
 The big news of the day was Henry Wiles winning the Expert Singles main event, making that his tenth consecutive GNC TT win at the PMC Race Park.